spiral/docs/docs/en/extension/sentry.md

 ];
 ```

-### Sentry as Snapshotter
+### Sentry as a snapshotter

 The `SentryBootloader` registers the `Spiral\Sentry\SentrySnapshotter` as `SnapshotterInterface` in `Snapshots` component.
-The SentrySnapshotter sends the exception to Sentry and creates snapshot with error ID from Sentry.
-Use this bootloader
+The bootloader sends the exception to the Sentry and also creates a snapshot with error ID received from the
+Sentry.

-only if you need to save a snapshot of the exception with the ID under which the exception is registered in Sentry.
+Use this bootloader only if you need to save the snapshot of the exception with the ID under which the exception
+is registered in the Sentry.

-Also, remove the default `Spiral\Bootloader\SnapshotsBootloader`.
+Also, you have to remove the default `Spiral\Bootloader\SnapshotsBootloader` bootloader.

 ```php
 protected const LOAD = [